 Whether painters breathed in asbestos fibers in their products or where they were actually working, the hazards they faced were significant.
 Without wearing breathing safety gear, painters would inhale large amounts of invisible asbestos fibers into their lungs.

-Mesothelioma develops as the inhaled or ingested asbestos fibers get embedded in the heart, lungs, or abdomen.
-Fibers cause irritation and scarring in the tissue, and can lead to cancer after many years pass.
+How does mesothelioma develop? mesothelioma develops as the inhaled or ingested asbestos fibers get embedded in the heart, lungs, or abdomen.
+Fibers cause irritation and scarring in the lung tissue, and can lead to cancer after many years pass.

 Modern Painters Asbestos Exposure

 Even though asbestos is no longer used in most products, painters still risk being exposed to asbestos today.
 Some painters are employed in buildings or on job sites where asbestos exists.
 Other painters may be involved in asbestos abatement projects where inadequate safety equipment is used.

 In situations where asbestos cannot be safely removed, it must be sealed so it cannot become airborne.
 Special coatings and encapsulants are used for these purposes, and painters could be required to apply pain after asbestos has been sealed.

 In other situations, a painter could be hired to paint over the roof tiles that contain asbestos.
 All of this has to be done with proper safety equipment.
 While the risk is less, asbestos exposure is still possible.

 A study published by the NIH discusses the use of asbestos in paints starting in the early 20th century.
 It was estimated that some paints may have contained 20% asbestos by weight.
 Usage of asbestos did decrease after then 1950s, but textured paints and coatings with asbestos were used in home decoration until the 1990s.
 Those paints had 5% chrysotile asbestos by weight.